backupbrew/switchbrew/Cartridge.md

 The meaning of some these commands are currently unknown.

+## Observations

+  - The entire game cartridge can be dumped using the plaintext 5B commands (including "update" and "normal" partitions) except for the "secure" partition which can only be read from encrypted mode.

 ## Encryption

 After a few initial plaintext commands, the Switch instructs the game